 Bruce and John and the Spindrift staff tried to get people stirred-up about negative prayers.
 Spindrift had little success with promoting the dangereous consequences from negative prayers, even after 9/11.
 As far as is known, Spindrift was the first group to report and warn people about the negative malpractice threats from terrorists and negative prayers from other religions.

-For a thorough explanation of negative and evil prayers from religions, click the FAQ page, Questions 10 and 11.
+For a thorough explanation of negative and evil prayers from religions, click these FAQ links for Question 10 and for Question 11.
 These two questions explain the Spindrift concern about religions gone bad and negative prayers including evil prayers that eventuate into terrorism.

 Here is an example of negative thought.